kokx/tue-2io23/README.md

 // find servers (BLOCKS!
 MAYBE FOR SEVERAL SECONDS!)
 List<PeerInfo> servers = client.findServers();

+// set the TokenChangeListener, this should receive the token, change it, and return the changed token client.setTokenChangeListener(listener);

 // connect to a server, and start the token ring client.connect(PeerInfo server);
 ```